vrypan/qBTC-core/Readme.md

 - Each validator announces itself via DHT and syncs using gossip.
 - Merkle roots ensure transaction integrity in each block.
 - Future work includes replay protection, rate limiting, TLS, and full PoW consensus validation.
+- Internal/external audits can be found in the audits folder we are working our way through these issues in order of criticality

 ---